-If the investor isn't helpful and has no track-record, don't waste your time.
-Consider the size of the activist fund's stake as well as what percentage of the other shareholders are likely to support it. \square If the activist poses a threat and/or has some good ideas, open a dialogue and set up face-to-face meetings. $\ \square$ Know whether your shareholders want you to settle. $\hfill \Box$ Develop trust between the activist and company.
-Evaluate whether an expanded stock buyback program or new dividend could help appease your discontented ☐ Try to provide a "window" into the company so the activist gets a clear picture of the business. shareholders. ☐ Consider whether some smaller strategic M&A moves ☐ Maintain a constructive dialogue throughout exchanges. could be enough. ☐ Consider whether the activist has operational experience ☐ Examine any "golden leash" payments the activist might or is only a balance sheet insurgent. have set up for director candidates and publicize those arrangements. ☐ Treat the activist's suggestions seriously and hire outside advisers to help assess them. ☐ Determine whether a settlement to add one or two dissidents is preferable to many months of painful and $lue{}$ Bring on management-backed independent directors in costly proxy fights. an effort to refresh the board and appease disgruntled investors. $oxedsymbol{\square}$ Engage activist defense lawyers and bankers to help determine your next step at every stage of the campaign. ☐ Consider minority stake investments from collaborative activists or from a 'white squire' private equity firm and $oxedsymbol{\square}$ If it comes to a contest, hire an established proxy solicitor install their representatives on the board to help protect to engage with your investor base. the business from hostile insurgents.
+- If the investor isn't helpful and has no track-record, don't waste your time. - □ If the activist poses a threat and/or has some good ideas, open a dialogue and set up face-to-face meetings. - Develop trust between the activist and company. - Try to provide a "window" into the company so the activist gets a clear picture of the business. - □ Maintain a constructive dialogue throughout exchanges. - Consider whether the activist has operational experience or is only a balance sheet insurgent. - Treat the activist's suggestions seriously and hire outside advisers to help assess them. - Bring on management-backed independent directors in an effort to refresh the board and appease disgruntled investors. - Consider minority stake investments from collaborative activists or from a 'white squire' private equity firm and install their representatives on the board to help protect the business from hostile insurgents.